 Set off the coast of Rhode Island, the Block Island Wind Farm was the first offshore wind farm in the US with a total capacity of 30 Megawatts.

 Plans for a 15-turbine wind farm off Long Island's eastern coast start taking shape.
 Other states like Texas already lead the nation in onshore wind.
 The cheaper and more normalized it becomes in the United States, the closer we will get to a 100% clean power national grid.

 20. 2017 – Jimmy Carter Brings Solar Home

 At 92, the former president championed the construction of a 1.3 megawatt solar plant that supplies his hometown of Plains, Georgia with 50% of its power needs.

 This is one of the best examples of a town built on renewables and will pave the way to future conversations about creating sustainable communities and cities.

 Each of these moments in clean technology allowed for the next iteration or innovation to happen.
 Without early work in developing batteries, we wouldn't have them powering our cars today.
 And without the historic electric lamp patent from Edison, we wouldn't be able to come up with an improvement like LEDs.
 The advancements we have today are only possible with the foundations that were laid in the past.

-In the future, there will be fewer homes powered by dirty power as the grid becomes filled with clean sources like wind and solar, which will be even cheaper to make as technology improves.
+In the future, there will be fewer homes powered by dirty power as the grid becomes filled with all types of clean energy sources like wind energy and solar energy, which will be even cheaper to make as technology improves.
 At Inspire, we’re thrilled to be a part of this clean energy future by providing members with the option to choose clean power.
 The future of clean energy is looking brighter than ever.